 Principal, Jim Wade, said: “I could not be more proud of the achievements of our young people and how the experiences they have had at The JCB Academy have prepared them for university and their future careers.
-Students excel in engineering and business at the academy and it is especially pleasing when a subject such as English literature, not traditionally associated with The JCB Academy, enables two thirds of students to achieve A*-B grades”.
+Learners excel in engineering and business at the academy and it is especially pleasing when a subject such as English literature, not traditionally associated with The JCB Academy, enables two thirds of learners to achieve A*-B grades”.

-Students at the academy’s sixth form have secured some fantastic opportunities in employment and further education, but it’s not all just about engineering and business.
+Learners at the academy’s sixth form have secured some fantastic opportunities in employment and further education, but it’s not all just about engineering and business.
 Josh Partridge from Mickleover in Derby gained an A* in English literature as well as a B in business studies and a C in mathematics.
 Josh said: “I’m extremely pleased with all my results and looking forward to studying international business at Manchester University with a year in America.”

 Ollie Fogg from Repton in Derby, is considering his options after receiving a fantastic set of results, gaining an impressive A* in mathematics, A in physics and an A in further mathematics.

 Maclean Asis from Alvaston in Derby is going on to study engineering with business finance at University College London (UCL).
 Maclean, who gained A* in business studies, B in physics, A in mathematics, and an A in further mathematics, said: “I’m extremely pleased with the results I have achieved, knowing that all my efforts were worth it in the end.
 I hope that this is just the beginning of my career and that I continue my hard work at UCL!”